 Your resume’s margins should be about 1 inch on all sides.
 You can choose to be flexible about their width, but you must ensure uniformity and a sensible presentation.
 Some professionals narrow a resume’s margins to fit more content, but this may not be the best move since scant margins affect its overall aesthetics.
-Alternative ways to add more relevant content are to adjust the font size, change the spacing or simply add another page.
+Alternative ways to add more relevant content are adjusting the font size, changing the spacing, or adding another page.
 By being flexible, you can both maintain your resume’s attractive appearance and add all the content that aligns with your target role.

 9. White space